Amitav-Krishna/gpu_torrent/README.md

 4. **Track which workers exist** - Maintain in-memory list of registered workers and their models.
 Query this for routing.

 5. **Expose basic status endpoint** - GET /workers to list all registered workers.

+All of this code should go in /src/server

 ---